kmisachenka/vagrant-ansible-docker-starter/README.md

 VM will be downloaded and booted.
 Ansible will be installed into your VM then it install all of applications from the list above

-Then you can access to your application/project/something via URL `dev.local` or IP `192.168.10.10` (Feel free to change URL and/or IP)
+Then you can access to your application/project/something via URL `dev.local` or IP `192.168.10.10` (Feel free to modify any settings)

 ## License
 [MIT](https://github.com/kmisachenka/vagrant-ansible-docker-starter/blob/master/LICENSE)